richsalz/draft-rsalz-2418bis/draft-rsalz-2418bis.md

 development of IETF RFC's and the processes that create both the content and documents.

-In particular, we thank Scott Bradner, the author of {{?RFC2148}}, and authors of all the documents that updated it.
+We are grateful to the Secretariat for helping in getting all the sources of {{?RFC2418}} and the subsequent documents.